USFWS/secas/_posts/2022-05-26-Results-from-draft-Blueprint-review-at-workshops-and-next-steps.md

 - important areas for lesser prairie chickens

 We also scoped out a number of other improvements that will take longer to fix than we have for this Blueprint cycle.
 We'll be prioritizing those for next year.

+If you weren't able to attend a workshop and would still like to review and provide feedback on the draft Blueprint, please reach out to Emily Granstaff on the user support team (emily_granstaff@fws.gov) and she'll set that up for you.
+Given that post-workshop improvements for this year's Bluerprint are already underway, new ideas will likely go into the update queue for next year.